TruSat/trusat-learn/docs/proof-of-sat.md

 Because of their ubiquitous use, TruSat project will produce predictions in compliance with this standard, and be prepared to follow, and potentially lead in efforts to modernize the format and its use.

-## III.E.
-Tuning the Proof of Satellite Engine
+## Tuning the Proof of Satellite Engine

 For visual position observations, TruSatis building on the 25 years of publicly available work from the all-volunteer SeeSat Visual Satellite Observer organization <small>11</small>.
 The SeeSat website contains extensive information about the hobby of visual satellite observation, including techniques for finding faint objects, making positional observations, as well as characterizing the visual brightness and time-varying visual properties.
 The SeeSat community is notable for distributing TLEs for satellites which are not available in the public US STRATCOM satellite catalog, typically classified satellites, operated by the United States and its allies.